haihan-yu/math-for-macro/README.md

 ## Useful resources

-No textbook is required for this short course, but the following resources provide useful additional material:
+No textbook is required for this short course, but the following textbooks provide useful additional material:

-1. Chapters 6 & 7 of [Introduction to Modern Economic Growth](https://press.princeton.edu/books/hardcover/9780691132921/introduction-to-modern-economic-growth) by Daron Acemoglu
++ Chapters 6 & 7 of [Introduction to Modern Economic Growth](https://press.princeton.edu/books/hardcover/9780691132921/introduction-to-modern-economic-growth) by Daron Acemoglu
-2. [Differential Equations, Dynamical Systems, and an Introduction to Chaos](https://www.sciencedirect.com/book/9780123820105/differential-equations-dynamical-systems-and-an-introduction-to-chaos) by Morris Hirsch, Stephen Smale, and Robert Devaney
++ [Differential Equations, Dynamical Systems, and an Introduction to Chaos](https://www.sciencedirect.com/book/9780123820105/differential-equations-dynamical-systems-and-an-introduction-to-chaos) by Morris Hirsch, Stephen Smale, and Robert Devaney

 ## Author